Straightedge and compass construction: Straightedge and compass tools

-Actual compasses do not collapse and modern geometric constructions often use this feature.
-A 'collapsing compass' would appear to be a less powerful instrument.
+Actual compasses do not collapse, and modern geometric constructions often use this feature.
+A "collapsing compass" would appear to be a less powerful instrument.
 However, by the compass equivalence theorem in Proposition 2 of Book 1 of Euclid's Elements, no power is lost by using a collapsing compass.
-Although the proposition is correct, its proofs have a long and checkered history.
+Although the proposition is true, its proofs have a long and checkered history.
 In any case, the equivalence is why this feature is not stipulated in the definition of the ideal compass.

 Each construction must be mathematically exact.
-"Eyeballing" distances (looking at the construction and guessing at its accuracy) or using markings on a ruler are not permitted.
+"Eyeballing" distances (Note: For example, looking at the construction and guessing at its accuracy) or using markings on a ruler are not permitted.
 Each construction must also terminate.
-That is, it must have a finite number of steps and not be the limit of ever closer approximations.
-(If an unlimited number of steps is permitted, some otherwise-impossible constructions become possible by means of infinite sequences converging to a limit.)
+That is, the construction must have a finite number of steps and not be the limit of ever-closer approximations.
+(Note: If an unlimited number of steps is permitted, some otherwise-impossible constructions become possible by means of infinite sequences converging to a limit.)

-Stated this way, straightedge-and-compass constructions appear to be a parlour game, rather than a serious practical problem; but the purpose of the restriction is to ensure that constructions can be proven to be exactly correct.
+Stated this way, straightedge-and-compass constructions appear to be a parlour game, rather than a serious practical problem.
+However, the restrictions' purpose is to ensure that constructions can be proven to be exactly correct.